 Make no mistake.
 Making this shift takes work.
 But we’ve done this before, and we know how to make it successful.
 That’s why we offer a wide variety of support — from product warranties to personalized training and proactive calibration services.
 But also customized support to meet the very particular needs of the airline industry.
 Such as deployment and fleet management.
 Let us take care of getting everything to all your locations in every airport.
 We even manage the iPads remotely, always ensuring they are updated with the latest software and operating systems.
 Do you need program management?
 We can help with that.
 Our optional audiological services include audiological review, WRE determinations, and audiological Program Supervision.
 We offer custom training programs, historical data import services, EMR integrations, site compliance monitoring, and quarterly review assessments.

 We always say that the best way to start is to walk before you run.
 Let us run a proof of concept project with your teams, then work with you to scale up from there.
-Our implementation teams will manage all of the pre-launch planning, then see you through a phased roll-out across all of your individual sites.
+Our implementation teams will manage all of the pre-launch planning, and then see you through a phased roll-out across all of your individual sites.

 So, are you ready to take back control of your hearing conservation program?
 Let us show you how.
 We understand the unique workflows of the airline industry.
 We’ve managed the deployment of large-scale programs, including ones that required multiple integrations with EMR, LMS and HR systems.
 We know how to help you win over key stakeholders like union representatives and answer questions related to data security.
 What’s best?
 Your employees are going to love testing with SHOEBOX and appreciate not having to test in those hot, stuffy trucks anymore.

 Jason has a wide range of experience working in a variety of marketing and communications roles.
 He has a passion for storytelling and looks forward to writing engaging content about hearing health and the latest SHOEBOX news.